-Prior to drilling activity at each wellsite location Equinor drilling supervisor, Transocean drilling representatives and contractors reviewed and verified their knowledge of the Spill Response Plan.
-In addition, prior to commencing drilling activity as each wellsite location Equinor would drilling team would conduct a procedural and operations review.
+Prior to drilling activity at each wellsite location Equinor drilling supervisors, Seadrilling drilling representatives and associated contractors reviewed and verified their knowledge of the Spill Response Plan.
+In addition, prior to commencing drilling activity at each wellsite location Equinors drilling team would conduct procedural and operations review.
 During this review process the OSRP would be used as a procedural reference in case of spill scenario.